diegoami/diego_bot/data/diego.md

  - If animals could talk, which would be the rudest?
  - If a word is misspelled in the dictionary, how would we ever know?
  - Why does a round pizza come in a square box?
+ - What do you mean by saying you are interested in technology ?
 ## intent:motivational
  - Always deliver more than expected.
  - Roses are red, the sky is blue.